 It is common knowledge that the Indian ITeS, BPO and pharmaceutical industries see Europe as a large marketplace.
 European Union member states Germany and France alone are estimated to be worth around 155-220 billion USD in the IT Industry.
 So it should come as no surprise that if the Indian IT Industry wants to grow, they will have to comply with the GDPR.

-Indian companies that do not comply with the GDPR will incur a penalty of either 20 million EUR or 4% of the global turnover (Whichever is higher).
+Indian companies that do not comply with the GDPR will incur a penalty of either 20 million EUR or 4% of the global turnover (whichever is higher).
 So with a new data privacy bill being written up and the GDPR in effect, here are some of the challenges and opportunities that Indian Companies will face.

 Challenges for Indian Companies

 In terms of the Outsourcing Industry, India is estimated to be worth over 150 billion US dollars and contributes to around 9.3% of the GDP.
-As the European Union is one of the biggest markets of the Indian outsource industry, the Indian market is at a handicap compared to competitive markets due to India’s weaker data protection laws.
+As the European Union is one of the biggest markets of the Indian outsourcing industry, the Indian market is at a handicap compared to competitive markets due to India’s weaker data protection laws.

 The GDPR is largely inflexible and restricts businesses to take risks and make decisions in terms of data transfers outside the EU.
-In order to achieve compliance with the it, Indian companies will have to implement adequate safeguards as decreed.
+In order to achieve compliance with it, Indian companies will have to implement adequate safeguards as decreed.
 This is because of the process of transferring personal data outside the EU, which would lead to further rising compliance costs.

 Article 3 (Territorial Scope) of the GDPR ensures that the regulations provided by the GDPR must be applicable in terms of the processing of data regardless of whether it happens within the EU or not.
 This means that Indian companies have to abide by the regulations set by the GDPR or they will not be allowed to do business and risk suffering huge penalties and litigation.